Evolutionary scheduling of university activities based on consumption forecasts to minimise electricity costs: Methods

 \subsubsection{Battery schedule}

 The schedule of the batteries is found with the activity times of the improved schedule.
-The behaviour of the batteries and the objective function (see Eq. \ref{eq:obj_fun}) are modelled as a mixed-integer problem.
-The Gurobi solver \cite{gurobi_optimization_gurobi_2021} was used to minimise the objective function with the variables of the problem being the decision to charge, hold or discharge the batteries and this action modifying the final load of the improved solution.
-This process calculates the schedule of the battery for the given improved schedule and the imperfect forecast of the buildings and solar panels loads.
-It is sometimes necessary to stop the solver with a time limit before the end of it's optimisation process because the amount of rapid access memory (RAM) used is to large.
+The behaviour of the batteries described in (\ref{eq:load_with_batt}) to (\ref{eq:state_of_charge}) and the objective function (\ref{eq:obj_fun}) are modelled as a mixed-integer problem.
+The Gurobi solver \cite{gurobi_optimization_gurobi_2021} was used to minimise the objective function with $x_b,t$ and $y_b,t$ as the variables that describe the battery schedule.
+The $lb_t$ value in (\ref{eq:load_with_batt}) is here the power consumption of the improved schedule.
+This process calculates the schedule of the battery for the given improved schedule with imperfect forecast of the buildings and solar panels loads.